 The impact of credit availability on consumption behavior is a central issue in both theory and practice.
-The most stylized permanent income model assumes that households can use a combination of saving (internal finance) and borrowing (external finance) with consumption growth being governed by the real interest rate and the subjective time discount factor.
-A standard caveat to this prediction comes from the possibility that some households may face unfavorable conditions for accessing external finance - either because such finance is rationed or else because the terms are not attractive.
-However, even though the availability of external finance plays a central role in theoretical thinking about consumption, evidence for its empirical importance remains quite limited.
+The most stylized permanent income model assumes that households can use a combination of saving (internal finance) and borrowing (external finance) with consumption growth being governed by the real interest rate, the intertemporal elasticity of substitution, and the subjective time discount factor.
+A standard caveat to this prediction comes from the possibility that some households may face unfavorable conditions for accessing external finance - either because such finance is rationed or because the terms of access are not attractive.
+Yet, even though the availability of external finance plays a central role in theoretical thinking about consumption, evidence for its empirical importance remains quite limited.

 From a macro-economic point of view, access to credit may play an important role in the monetary transmission mechanism.
 The conventional financial accelerator model, as discussed in Bernanke and Gertler (1989), and Bernanke, Gertler and Gilchrist (1999), tends to focus on how credit conditions affect the investment decisions of firms.
-This paper emphasizes similar issues in regard to consumption decisions.
-This is particularly relevant at present times given the turbulence in financial markets that has been experienced around the globe.
-A key question is how far these developments will lead to a slow down in consumption growth.
+The focus of this paper is on credit and consumption decisions.
+With consumption accounting for around two thirds of national income, such effects may have important macroeconomic ramifications.
+Moreover, recent global turbulence in financial markets has given such issues special poingnancy given that the terms of access to finance for households has been changing.

-This paper explores the importance of external finance for consumption in the U.K. using a novel measure of the terms available for household external finance.
+This paper explores the empirical importance of external finance for consumption in the U.K. using a novel measure of the terms available for household external finance.
 The measure that we use is constructed from mortgage data as the spread over the Bank of England's policy rate paid by risky borrowers.
 We argue, using a simple model, that this spread should reflect lenders' perceptions of default risk, i.e. the risk/liquidity premium relative to Libor that lenders use to price mortgages, as well as competitive conditions in the mortgage market.

-We make two main contributions to the literature on financial constraints and consumption.
-First, we construct an aggregate index of households' external cost of finance for the U.K. over the period 1975-2005 using mortgage data.
-Second, we use this index to measure the empirical relevance of financing conditions on consumption growth across household cohorts.
-Our measure of external financing is based on the spread between borrower-specific mortgage rate and a risk-free rate, and therefore captures the price of borrowing rather than simply the quantity of credit which consumers have access to.
+The paper makes two main contributions.
+First, in the construction of an aggregate index of households' external cost of finance for the U.K. over the period 1975-2005 using mortgage data.
+Second, by using the measure to relate financing conditions to consumption growth across cohorts in the U.K..
+The measure of external financing that we construct is based on the spread between borrower-specific mortgage rate and a risk-free rate, and therefore captures the price of borrowing rather than simply the quantity of credit which consumers have access to.

-An increase in households' cost of external financing due to a larger spread between the interest rate charged to borrowers and the policy rate, will tend to depress current consumption, because borrowing is less attractive to households.1 We show that a negative correlation between a tightening in credit conditions and consumption growth is indeed the prediction of a simple model of consumption and secured lending.
+An increase in households' cost of external financing due to a larger spread between the interest rate charged to borrowers and the policy rate, will tend to depress current consumption, because borrowing is less attractive to households.1 We show that a negative correlation between a tightening in credit conditions and consumption growth is predicted by a simple model of consumption and secured lending.